-After the stunning victory at Trenton, Washington expected a British counterattack in force.
-The British however, were lethargic, withdrawing their troops from below Trenton towards New Brunswick, Princeton, and Maidenhead (Lawrenceville).
-In addition, the Delaware River still posed a major obstacle.
-Washington wanted to keep building momentum, but was still faced with the pending crisis of enlistments, many of which expired on December 31.
-On the 30th, Washington crossed the Delaware yet again, the third time that week, in an attempt to draw the British into an engagement on ground of his choosing.
+After the stunning victory at Trenton on December 26, 1776, Washington expected a British counterattack in force.
+He immediately crossed his men and prisoners back across the Delaware River into Pennsylvania.
+The British began assembling their troops from below Trenton towards New Brunswick, Princeton, and Maidenhead (Lawrenceville).
+Washington wanted to keep building momentum but was still faced with the pending crisis of enlistments, many of which expired on January 1, 1777.
+On December 30, Washington crossed the Delaware River yet again, the third time that week, in an attempt to draw the British into an engagement on ground of his choosing.
 The move also placed his army in enemy territory, a calculated risk to try to resolve the enlistment crisis.

 After crossing, Washington made an appeal to his men: extend their enlistments one month for a bounty of ten dollars.
 Addressing one regiment, Washington asked those who wanted to volunteer to poise their firelocks, but no one moved.
 Frustrated, Washington wheeled his horse and exclaimed,